Africa Hunt Preparation Checklist

 - Check your credit/debit/ATM cards will not date expire while you are overseas and that the cards are of the type acceptable in ATMs in your hunting country.
 Check your PIN number is 4 digits only.
 Read more

-- Tell your bank or credit card provider the dates, transit and final destinations of your overseas trip so they don't freeze your account if they see 'foreign' activity on it which could be fraud.
+- Tell your bank or credit card provider the dates, transit and final destinations of your overseas trip so they don't freeze your account if they see 'foreign' activity on it which could construed as fraud.
 Also get a non-0800 number to phone from overseas in case your card gets lost or stolen.

-- Important - remember to cycle all your ammunition through your rifle to ensure there is nothing wrong with the ammo you are taking.
+- Important - remember to cycle all your fresh ammunition through your rifle to ensure there is nothing wrong with the ammo you are taking.